Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tools/line.rst

 - Press :kbd:`Enter`/:kbd:`MMB` to confirm or :kbd:`Esc`/:kbd:`RMB` to cancel.

-While dragging you can use :kbd:`Shift` to snapping the line to horizontal, vertical or 45° angle or use :kbd:`Alt` to draw the line from a center point.
+While dragging you can use :kbd:`Shift` to snapping the line to horizontal, vertical or 45° angle or use :kbd:`Alt` to create the line from a center origin.

+:kbd:`+` and :kbd:`-` or using the mouse wheel will increase or decrease the amount of points in the final line.

 .. list-table::